 FUN FACT: While in Whitefish, Montana, I learned the butterfly pea flower imparts a blue color to the tea and has antioxidant properties.

 I also appreciated the barista’s enthusiasm, knowledge and the fact they were willing to make my tea in my reusable travel coffee cup to decrease waste.
-Check out my 41 must have Sustainable Travel Essentials for other items I always travel with to minimize my environmental impact.
+Check out my Sustainable Travel Essentials article for other items I always travel with to minimize my environmental impact.

 Montana Coffee Traders